 Moreton is part of the Dorchester School pyramid, with primary aged students currently attending Frome Valley School in Crossways and St Mary's Middle School in Puddletown.
 The development of 490 new dwellings at Moreton Station/Redbridge Pit will require extensions to school provision at all levels.
-The Council will work with Dorset County Council and Dorset Councils Partnership, which is planning additional development in Crossways to provide additional capacity.
+The council will deliver this jointly with other allocations in the area from the developing Dorset Local Plan.